stallmanifold/byte_order/README.md

 # Byte Order

-A small library for calculating a system's byte order (big endian or little endian).
+This package is a crate for calculating the byte order of the system a computer program is running on.

+### dependencies
+A recent version of `rustc` is all that is necessary to use this crate.